ablestack/reactive-domain-objects/TECHNICAL.md

 }
 ```

-This lifecycle method is called after an update of a Domain Model instance
+This lifecycle method is called after an update of an RDO instance

 ### IBeforeSyncIfNeeded